 “She sounds gnarly.”
 I walk through the door.
 He locks up behind me.

 “You have no idea.”
-We walk down the hall, past the offices, out the main door and into the lot.
+We stroll down the hall, out the entrance and into the lot.
 “We share the same name, believe it or not.
 ‘Chris.’
-Only she spells it with a ‘y’ instead of an ‘i.’ ”
+But she spells it with a ‘y’ instead of an ‘i.’ ”

-“ ‘Chrys.’ ” I try it out in my mind.
-“Funny—it’s easy to think of her as a lady, now that you told me that.”
+“ ‘Chrys.’ ” I try it out “Funny—it’s easier to think of her as female, now that you told me that.”

 I feel obliged to agree.
 “Yeah.
 Funny.”

 We get in our cars and drive off the lot.
 It starts to rain—fat, heavy drops that clack against the glass.
-Typically, it would add a side of drear onto my normal state of blah.
+Typically, that would add drear onto my normal state of blah.